google/comprehensive-rust/src/ownership/move-semantics.md

 <details>

-* Mention that this is the opposite of the defaults in C++, which copies by value unless you use std::move (and the move constructor is defined!)
+* Mention that this is the opposite of the defaults in C++, which copies by value unless you use `std::move` (and the move constructor is defined!).

 * In rust, you have to be explicity to clone/copy values, this is by using `clone`.